PrefectHQ/prefect/docs/tutorial/flows.md

 ## [Next: Tasks](/tutorial/tasks/)

 As you have seen, adding a flow decorator converts our Python function to a resilient and observable workflow.
-In the next section, you'll supercharge this flow by using tasks to break down the workflow's complexity and make it more performant and observable.
+In the next section, you'll supercharge this flow by using tasks to break down the workflow's complexity and make it more performant and observable - [click here to continue](/tutorial/tasks/).